truecharts/pub/website/manual/Quick-Start Guides/14-backup-restore.md

 2. Pick a backup to revert and note it's name

-3. Run: `truetool -r BACKUPNAME` (where you replease BACKUPNAME with the name of the backup you selected above)
+3. Run: `truetool -r BACKUPNAME` (where you replace BACKUPNAME with the name of the backup you selected above)

 Please keep in mind this can take a LONG time.